 Before we can obtain regulatory authorization for the commercial sale of any product or product candidate, we are required to complete preclinical development and extensive clinical trials in humans to demonstrate its safety and efficacy.
 Preclinical development and clinical trials are subject to extensive regulation by the FDA and other regulatory authorities in the United States, the European Union, Australia and elsewhere.
 In addition, clinical trials must be conducted with product candidates produced under applicable current Good Manufacturing Practices.
 Clinical trials are expensive and complex, can take many years, are often subject to delay and have uncertain outcomes.
-We have recently completed the Phase III clinical trials of Aridol that we believe are necessary for Australian and European marketing authorization of Aridol.
-Further Phase III clinical trials are required to be completed in the U.S. before an application for marketing authorization can be filed with the FDA.
-The FDA has accepted an Investigational New Drug Application, or IND, for Aridol and Bronchitol.
-We have yet to reach an agreement with the FDA for U.S. trials of Bronchitol.
-Clinical trials of our product candidates, including Aridol, Bronchitol and PXS64, will continue for several years, but may take significantly longer to complete.
+The FDA has accepted an Investigational New Drug Application, or IND, for inhaled dry powdered mannitol.
+We have recently completed the Phase III clinical trials of Aridol that we believe are necessary for U.S. marketing authorization of Aridol.
+We have not yet finalized the protocol with the FDA for the Phase III trials in subjects with cystic fibrosis or bronchiectasis.
+Clinical trials of our product candidates, Bronchitol and PXS64, will continue for several years, but may take significantly longer to complete.
+We are also likely to undertake continuing trials of Aridol.